manas12709/BigIdeaTeamTeach/navigation/bigidea5.md

 # Homework Hacks
 ## Homework Hack #1: Rethinking AI for New Uses
-- Task: AI is often used in ways it wasn’t originally designed for.
-Your job is to explore how an AI creation can be re-used for a new function.
+- Task: AI is often used in new ways that weren’t planned.
+Your job is to think of a new way to use an AI invention.

 ### Steps to Complete
 -  Choose an AI technology (e.g., Chatbots, Self-driving Cars, Facial Recognition).